Rewrite the Content for a Website Intro Section … And You Could Earn $200!

 Here’s Your Brief …

-Your challenge is to rewrite the homepage web copy for Charles Chiropractic(dot)com; just the “above the fold” area (that first screen people see on their computers when landing on this page).
-NOTE: This is not a real website.
-It’s a sample for this practice assignment.
+Your Challenge is to rewrite the homepage web copy for GreenerGarden(dot)com; just the “above the fold” area (that first screen people see on their computers when landing on this page).
+NOTE: This is not a real website or domain.
+It’s a sample for this Writing Challenge.

 See the image below to understand what’s there now:

-- The practice logo at the top, in the header (also known as the masthead) along with contact information across the top (very small)
+- The company logo at the top, in the header (also known as the masthead) along with contact information at the top (very small)

-- A little bit of navigation: Meet Our Doctors, Our Services, Book Online
+- A little bit of navigation: Meet Our Team, Our Services, Book Online

-- A subhead: Quality Care You Can Trust
+- A subhead: Quality Lawn Care You Can Trust

 - Body copy that says this:

-- And, a call-to-action button: Book an Appointment
+- And, a call-to-action button: Request an Estimate.

 That’s everything a visitor will see “above the fold” on a typical laptop, before scrolling down the page.